Best Currency Brokers Compared & Reviewed

 It’s important to note that the more obscure the currency or destination, the higher costs and the length of time the currency transfer takes will be.

-Major currency routes like euros to Europe of Dollars to American will be cheaper and quicker than sending large amounts of funds to India or China, for example.
+Major currency routes like euros to Europe or dollars to America will be cheaper and quicker than sending large amounts of funds to India or China, for example.

 The banking networks are different and there are additional anti-money laundering rules for different regions.

-In our 2023 awards Currencies, Direct received the best feedback from their clients for customer service.
-Over 85% would recommend them to a friend, which was 10% higher than the next currency broker recommendation scores.
+In our 2023 awards Currencies Direct received the best feedback from clients for customer service.
+Over 85% would recommend the company to a friend, which was 10% higher than the next currency broker recommendation scores.

-• Currency brokers offer account executives to help with the actual conversion, the process of sending funds abroad and advice on market timing
+• Currency brokers offer account executives to help with the actual conversion, the process of sending funds abroad and advice on market timing.
+This can save you money by ensuring your account is opened into to get a great exchange rate.

-• One of the major concerns clients have when transferring money abroad is the safety of their funds and that they will arrive at the destination
+• One of the major concerns clients have when transferring money abroad is the safety of their funds and that they will arrive at their destination.
+Currency brokers have personal account executives who can provide phone and email updates at every stage of the journey.

 • Account executives can also help explain the best time to buy and sell a currency, if a currency forward may be appropriate, and how to get the best exchange rate when sending large amounts of currency abroad.

-What Currency Brokers Offers The Longest Forward Contracts?
+What Currency Brokers Offer the Longest Forward Contracts?

-Corpay Partners and TorFX will let you do a currency forward contract up to two years into the future.
-The majority of other currency brokers offer currency forwards up to one year.
+Halo Financial and TorFX will let you do a currency forward contract up to 2 years in advance.
+The majority of other currency brokers offer currency forwards up to 1 year.

 Currency Forward Lengths By Currency Broker